MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-forms.md

 ### iOS
 - **badge**: Add this key when you want to modify the badge of your app icon.
 If this key is not included, the badge is not changed.
 To remove the badge, set the value of this key to 0.
-- **sound**: Add this key when you want the to play a sound.
+- **sound**: Add this key when you want to play a sound.
 The value of this key is the name of a sound file in your app's main bundle or in the `Library/Sounds` folder of your app’s data container.
 If the sound file cannot be found, or if you specify `default` for the value, the system plays the default alert sound.
 - **content-available**: Add this key with a value of 1 to configure a silent notification.
 When this key is present, the system wakes up your app in the background and delivers the notification to its app delegate.
 For information about configuring and handling silent notifications, see [Configuring a Silent Notification](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html#//apple_ref/doc/uid/TP40008194-CH10-SW8).
 - **mutable-content**: Add this key with a value of 1 to enable media attachments.
 The application needs to support a service extension to download and handle the attachment content.
 For more information you can refer to [Apple documentations](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ModifyingNotifications.html).

 ### Windows
-- **audio**: Add this key when you want the to play a sound. this will modify the audio attribute for toast notifications.
+- **audio**: Add this key when you want to play a sound. this will modify the audio attribute for toast notifications.
 - **image**: Add this key when you want to modify the image attribute for tile and toast notifications.

 ## Enable or disable Push at runtime